Watch out for Trademark Scams

 - Trademark Safeguard – Trademark Monitoring Service (New York, NY)

-- U.S. Trademark Compliance Office (Wilmington, DE) NEW
+- U.S. Trademark Compliance Office (Wilmington, DE)

 - U.S. Trademark Compliance Service (Phoenix, AZ)